- Río Pasig. Located on the north side of the Pasig

 is another 12 m (39 ft) granite block tower, also completed in 1896.
 Noche

 the station "did not escape the destruction caused by vandals."
+This lighthouse remains in service.

 - Punta Bugui.
 Bugui Point is the northwestern point of Masbate, a